WhiZTiM/whiztim.github.io/_posts/2017-11-16-C++-References-And-Pointers-May-Hurt-You.md

     | 14  |    133    |     3     | 1 2 3 4 5 6 7 8 133 8 7 6 5 4 3 2 |
     | 15  |    135    |     2     | 1 2 3 4 5 6 7 8 135 8 7 6 5 4 3 2 |

 As you can see, the results are different.
 This happens because each modification to `*d->value` affects some item in `values[i]`.
-We can actaully be a bit smart to insert some code for dynamic vectorization, but as of the time of writing, neither GCC nor clang seem to do vectorization in parts(we vectorize up to where overlap starts, do plain add during overlap,, vectorize from where overlap ends)
+Maybe in future, experts can come up with ways to improve opportunities for vectorizing this sorta thing.

 -----------------------------------